 For those that have never tried boba, this list of questions will help you understand why bubble tea or boba has become so popular.
 Fair warning, you might learn something new here 😅.

 Let’s cut to the chase and begin shall we?
 We’ll try to keep things as short as possible but provide you with the best answer on the internet for boba!
+Here’s the most common questions about bubble tea and boba.

 Are Boba Balls Healthy?

 Starting off with a tough one.
 Boba balls or tapioca pearls (for those that don’t know what it is) aren’t healthy or unhealthy per se, it’s very subjective.
-Here’s the facts, tapioca pearls are usually made with cassava starch, which contains empty calories.
+Here are the facts, tapioca pearls are usually made with cassava starch, which contains empty calories.
 What does that mean?
 Tapioca pearls essentially have carbs for energy but lack anything meaningful in terms of nutritional value, that’s what greens are for!
 In its purest form (without brown sugar or any sweetener) will be about 100 calories for every ¼ cup of boba balls.
 Boba pearls are used to add texture not necessarily nutritional value.

 Are Boba Balls Gluten Free?